Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Methodology

 \subsection{Network compression techniques}

-As mentioned above, our shareability network based approach is still intractable for large-scale instances as the size of the feasible bus trip list $T_b$ can be very large (in the order of billions for real-world instances).
-Generating the feasible trip configuration list $T$ is a time-consuming process (requires solving a Path-TSP for each candidate configuration).
-Furthermore, even if the trip configurations were known, solving the student-trip assignment ILP (18) - (20) with a large number of variables ($O(|T|)$) becomes a challenging task for even state-of-the-art ILP solvers.
+As mentioned above, our shareability network based approach is still intractable for large-scale instances as the size of the feasible bus trip configuration list $T_b$ can be very large (in the order of billions for real-world instances).
+Generating the feasible trip configuration $T$ is a time-consuming process (requires solving a Path-TSP for each candidate configuration).
+Furthermore, even if the trip configurations were known, solving the student-trip assignment ILP (18) - (20) with a large number of variables ($O(|T|)$) becomes a challenging task for off-the-shelf ILP solvers.

 To address this computation bottleneck of the proposed decomposition approach, we develop network compression techniques that induce sparsity in the shareability network.
-The techniques we present reduce the time it takes to compute the feasible trip configurations $T$, while retaining all (or most of the) useful information that is embedded in the network (i.e. retaining good trip configurations).
-We present compression techniques from two perspectives that work by either pruning the nodes or the edges of the shareability network.
-A sparse shareability network leads to a shorter feasible trip configuration list and makes even large-scale SBRPs tractable to solve.
+The techniques we presented reduce the time it takes to compute the feasible trip configurations $T$, while retaining all (or most of the) useful information that is embedded in the network (i.e. retaining good trip configurations).
+We present compression techniques from two perspectives that work by either compressing the nodes or pruning the edges of the shareability network.
+A sparse shareability network leads to a shorter feasible trip configuration list and makes even large-scale SSRPs tractable to solve.